Turku-BioImaging/idt-texture-analysis/README.md

 # Image Texture Analysis Module

-This module accepts a 2D image and its corresponding mask and measures the 13 Haralick features.
-Each feature measurement is averaged across four directions (0°, 45°, 90°, and 135°) for rotational invariance.
+This module accepts a 2D or 3D image and its corresponding mask and measures the 13 Haralick features.
+Each feature measurement is averaged across four directions (0°, 45°, 90°, and 135°) for 2D images, and 13 directions for 3D images, for rotational invariance.

 The module is packaged into a Docker container image published at the [TBI-IDAT Container Repository](https://github.com/Turku-BioImaging/idt-texture-analysis/pkgs/container/idt-texture-analysis)